The Best Towns to Visit in the Coffee Zone of Colombia

-Situated in the base of a valley, and a bit over an hour drive from Pereira you’ll find the true Colombian town of Viterbo.
+Situated at the base of a valley, and a bit over an hour’s drive from Pereira you’ll find the true Colombian town of Viterbo.
 Although located in the department of Caldas, due to the mountainous surroundings it takes around 2 hours to drive to the capital city of this department, Manizales.

 Known as the “Paradise of Caldas” due to the beautiful surrounding landscape, the local economy is very much based on agriculture.
 In every direction from this town, you’ll find plantations of sugarcane, corn, oranges, mandarins, avocados, pineapples, and of course coffee!

 The entrance alone of Viterbo is worth the visit, as it is lined with huge Saman trees, some close to 100 years of age.
 Known as the “Tunnel of the Samanes” and casting beautiful shadows and shade across the road, the dead or dying trees are crafted into wooden sculptures.
 The resulting works are colorful sculptures ranging in size from 2-8 m (6-26 ft), and are a definite must-see.
 Just like most Coffee Zone towns, the Willys Jeep is the public transportation, and a fun way to enjoy the drive through the entrance, with uninterrupted views as you pass the wooden art.

 Often, you’ll see valuable parking spots or half of the street itself used to dry coffee beans from small local Fincas, before being shipped off to a local factory to be processed.